Bielsk Podlaski

 Click to see larger images.

-Brawerman's fate remains unknown.
-No record of his death or survival have been found, and this biography makes no mention of a life after Bielsk.
+Brawerman kept his identity a secret by systematically changing the names of people and places in his autobiography and his letter to Weinreich.
+His secret held for nine decades and his fate remains unknown.
+No record of his death or survival have been found, and the biography makes no mention of a life after Bielsk.
+Yad Vashem has records

-The last paragraph of the biography states that he was not able to leave a lasting legacy.
-However, the enduring significance of Brawerman's writing is evident in their continued use and relevance nine decades later.
+The last paragraph of his biography states that he was not able to leave a lasting legacy.
+However, the enduring significance of Brawerman's writing is evident in its continued use and relevance nine decades later.
 His work, and on a larger scale An Unchosen People, speaks not only of antisemitism but of dramatically conflicting Jewish responses to it.
-They included competing ideas of Zionism vs. Diasporism as an answer to the question of the future of Jews in Poland.
+They included opposing ideas of Zionism vs. Diasporism as an answer to the question of the future of Jews in Poland, sometimes resulting in physical violence among Jews.

 Understanding this period of time, and its similarities to the global wave of antisemitism facing us today, might help us make decisions and take actions necessary for a better future.